AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/b2c-auth-code-pkce/README.md

 Once MSAL Node is installed, and you have the right files, come here to learn about this scenario.

-## Web app using auth code flow on Azure AD B2C
+## Web app using auth code flow with PKCE on Azure AD B2C

-This sample demonstrates a [confidential client application](https://docs.microsoft.com/azure/active-directory-b2c/application-types#web-applications) registered on Azure AD B2C.
+This sample demonstrates a [public client application](https://docs.microsoft.com/azure/active-directory-b2c/application-types) registered on Azure AD B2C.
 It features:

 1. using [OIDC Connect protocol](https://docs.microsoft.com/azure/active-directory-b2c/openid-connect) to implement standard B2C [user-flows](https://docs.microsoft.com/azure/active-directory-b2c/user-flow-overview) to: